Create New Possibilities

 My judgment-free approach is:

-Accessible: Your kid doesn’t need to be “good” at art, and the process is tailored to their skill level.
+Accessible: You don’t need to be “good” at art, and the process is tailored to your skill level.

-Relational: Establishing trust and open communication with your child is essential because the best indicator of good therapy outcome is satisfaction with the client-therapist relationship.
+Relational: Establishing trust and open communication ecause the best indicator of good therapy result is satisfaction with the client-therapist relationship.

-Authentic: Your kid should feel comfortable being themselves, even when they’re still figuring out who they are, so I show up as me – laidback, a little offbeat, kind of a smartypants.
+Authentic: Feel comfortable being yourself, even when you’re still figuring out who you are, so I show up as me – laidback, a little offbeat, kind of a smartypants.

-Flexible: Therapy will be responsive to your child’s needs and it’ll move at their pace, without a rigid plan that doesn’t account for people’s differences.
+Flexible: Therapy will be responsive to your needs, moving at your pace, without a rigid plan that doesn’t consider people’s differences.
 We’ll discuss how therapy is going and make adjustments as needed.

-Creative: Your kid will be supported to use creative expression as a healthy outlet and a way to approach everyday challenges.
-Ultimately, art therapy is a launching point for them to feel more confident, resourceful and competent, so they’re less likely to be immobilized by emotional spirals that lead to meltdowns.
+Creative: Be supported to use creative expression as a healthy outlet and a way to rethink everyday challenges.
+Ultimately, art therapy is a launching point to feel more confident, resourceful and competent, so you’re less likely to get stuck in emotional spirals and feeling lost about who you are and what your want.

 Art Therapy Services